 3.3 Methods for fixing WECs and TECs to the seabed

 From the mariner’s perspective it is important to realise that there are various methods by which devices can be fixed to the seabed, which will affect their visibility above the surface.

 3.3.1 Seabed Mounted / Gravity Base Devices: physically sit on the seabed by virtue of the weight of the combined device/foundation.
-In some cases there may be additional fixing to the seabed.
+In some cases, there may be additional fixing to the seabed.

 3.3.2 Pile Mounted: This principle is analogous to that used to mount most large wind turbines, whereby the device is attached to a pile penetrating the ocean floor.